 Sidenote: Ever heard of an Applicant Tracking System (ATS)?
 This is the software that automatically scans your resume/application whenever you apply online.
 What happens next to your job application for that role is based on a keyword scoring system.
 Basically, even if your absolutely amazing resume submitted for the role indicates that you are a great fit for the role but it is missing out on the keywords connected to said role, your whole application will be on a dead-end street and NOT in a recruiter’s inbox.
 Basically: APPLYING ONLINE IS (typically) A GINORMOUS WASTE OF TIME!

 As such, here are my Top Five Strategies for a Quality Job Search:

-1) Job Search Documents: Actually ensure that your resume and LinkedIn profiles are focused on your achievements, well-written, and supportive of one another (but not identical!).
+1) Job Search Documents: Actually ensure that your resume and LinkedIn profiles are focused on your achievements, are well-written and are supportive of one another (but not identical!).

 5) Apply Online…When Necessary: Look, I live in the digital age and spend just as much time on my iDevice as you do (see above); I get that you will likely need to apply online at some point but here are some extra considerations:

-- Apply online and let someone at the company know you did so because it is protocol but you wish to speak to someone about the role and overall organization.
+- Apply online and let someone at the company know you did so because you wish to speak to someone about the role and overall organization.
 Request to know whom your contact suggests would be the ideal person to speak to regarding the role?
 Follow-up!

-Countless clients have reported being shocked at just how quickly this job search strategy overhaul has led to informational interviews, real interviews, and job offers.
-While applying online sounds like a good and the only route, placing some strategy and parameters around your search is a superb way to ensure a more efficient and effective way to landing your next big role.
+Countless clients have reported being shocked at just how quickly this job search strategy overhaul has led to informational interviews, real interviews and job offers.
+While applying online sounds like the only good route, placing some strategy and parameters around your search is a more efficient and effective way to land your next big role.